stefacas18/automation-qa-helper/README.md

 ----- END ----- The new namespace can be request in the API
 ```

-NOTE: Remember does not create many namespaces in QA.
+NOTE: Remember do not create too many namespaces in QA.
+The next update is the script to delete the namespace and the files related to it